5 Important FACTS You Need to Know About Flipping Cars

 Want more proof about jail time?
 Click here!

-Flipping cars could stop you from ever getting a dealer license!
+Flipping cars for profit could stop you from ever getting a dealer license!

 Most states will deny an application for a dealer license if the applicant has been found guilty of past fraudulent actions concerning the sale or lease of motor vehicles.
 As an example here is Arizona’s law.